one-among-us/data/people/Anilovr/page.en.md

 > I already went against it twice.
 > Once, twice, there will not be a third.

-At night, when we look at Alpha Orionis, the brightest star in this starry sky, you will be waving at us, smiling.
+At night, when we look at Betelgeuse, the brightest star in this starry sky, you will be waving at us, smiling.